Daanshaw/tss-lib-benchmark/README.md

 The benchmarks were created by rewriting tests and following the instructions from the README.md included in the repository and documentation available for bnb-chain/tss-lib (https://github.com/bnb-chain/tss-lib) by Binance.

 How to run it?

+Directory tss-lib-benchmark-master\tss-lib-benchmark-master\ecdsa\ecdsa-benchmark contains the benchmark which can be run by using either default benchmarking Go commands or simply by running the functions in benchmark-test.go